mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 | Backoff (avg)| 600 us   | 1200 us   |
 +--------------+----------+-----------+

-A 802.15.4 data transmission takes about ten times more than a 802.11 one, even though the payload is about ten times smaller.
+A 802.15.4 data frame transmission takes about ten times more than a 802.11 one, even though the payload is about ten times smaller.
+The SIFS and ack is also about ten times longer in 802.15.4.
 The relative duration of transmissions of the Wifi and the WPAN is illustrated with the sequence chart below.
 The chart shows a packet transmission and ACK, first for the Wifi and then for the WPAN.
 The scale is linear.